aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/MidgeBroodmother.md

 - In the electric ball projectile throw move (multiple hits version), the yield time before each [Projectile](../../Damage%20pipeline/Projectile.md) calls changes to 0.5 seconds instead of 0.65 seconds
 - In the electric ball projectile throw move (multiple hits version), the speed of each projectile changes to 40.0 from 50.0
 - In the electric ball projectile throw move ([Delayed Projectile](../../Actors%20states/Delayed%20projectile.md) version), the framespeed changes to 60.0 from 80.0
-- In the electric ball projectile throw move ([Delayed Projectile](../../Actors%20states/Delayed%20projectile.md) version), `cantmove` gets decremented at the end which grants a free actor turn to this enemy
+- In the electric ball projectile throw move ([Delayed Projectile](../../Actors%20states/Delayed%20projectile.md) version), `cantmove` gets decremented at the end which grants an additional actor turn to this enemy
-- In the enemy summon moves, `cantmove` gets decremented at the end which grants a free actor turn to this enemy
+- In the enemy summon moves, `cantmove` gets decremented at the end which grants an additional actor turn to this enemy

 ## Move selection
 3 moves are possible: